How to Replace Your Pool Liner (And When To Do It)

 Choose Your Mil or Gauge

-The thickness of your vinyl liner is measured in mil.
-A mil is 1/1000 of an inch, and a dime is 49 mil, which is 49/1000 of an inch.
-Most pool liners are 20 to 35 mil.
-While we might think a thick mil is better than a thin one, the quality of vinyl makes a difference.
-So, be sure you have virgin vinyl with a strong mil.
+The thickness of your vinyl liner is measured in mil (not to be confused with millimeters).
+A mil is 1/1000 of an inch.
+For context, a dime is 49 mil, which is 49/1000 of an inch.
+Most pool liners are around 20 to 35 mil, but I typically recommend using at least 27 mil thickness.
+That said, while it is easy to think that a thick liner is better than a thin one, the quality of vinyl makes a difference.
+So, be sure you use virgin vinyl and a thick liner.
 Some manufacturers use the term gauge and mil interchangeably.

 Many pool liners have different mil measurements for the walls and the floor.
 The walls get more UV exposure, so the mil should be thicker.
 If your pool mil measurements are 35/30, this means the wall has a 35 mil, and the floor is 30 mil.
 There will be a seam where the walls and floor meet when the mil measurements are different.